Higher-Order Exceptional Points Induced by Non-Markovian Environments: Conclusion and discussion

 \section{Conclusion and discussion}

-To summarize, we have studied a pseudo-Hermitian optical system~\cite{Tschernig2022} consisting of three coupled cavities interacting with non-Markovian structured reservoirs.
+To summarize, we have studied a pseudo-Hermitian optical system consisting of three coupled cavities interacting with non-Markovian structured reservoirs.
 We have demonstrated that memory effects rooted in non-Markovianity effectively expand the dimensionality of the effective Hamiltonian, thereby enabling the emergence of higher-order EPs.
-We have also observed that the pseudo-Hermitian system, with an effective gain induced by coherent perfect absorption, enables higher-order EPs to be directly identified in the output spectrum.
+We have also observed that the pseudo-Hermitian system, with an effective gain induced by CPA, enables higher-order EPs to be directly identified in the output spectrum.
 We have systematically classified higher-order EPs under different parameter-space symmetries and structured-reservoir configurations, and have revealed a general rule consistent with pseudomode theory:~coupling to multiple distinguishable non-Markovian structured reservoirs with Lorentzian spectra enlarges the Hamiltonian dimension, which in turn increases the parametric complexity and yields higher-order EPs.
-Furthermore, we have pointed out that the non-Markovian mechanism behind higher-order EPs extends beyond pseudo-Hermitian systems to generic non-Hermitian quantum systems.
+We have further shown that these non-Markovianity-induced higher-order EPs admit a topological characterization as defects in the relevant pseudo-Hermitian parameter space, with quantized charges described by resultant winding numbers.
+Moreover, we have pointed out that the non-Markovian mechanism behind higher-order EPs extends beyond pseudo-Hermitian systems to generic non-Hermitian quantum systems.
 In addition, possible experimental schemes based on superconducting circuits have been discussed, providing feasible routes for observing our findings.

-The results of this work are nevertheless restricted to the rotating-wave approximation and to non-Markovian structured reservoirs whose spectral densities are described by a Lorentzian shape.